Why Top Laptops With Built-In Neural Processing Units Fail

 Modern processors driving the "Copilot+ PC" standard, including late-generation Intel Core Ultra, AMD Ryzen AI series, and Apple Silicon (M-series), feature highly integrated neural processing units built directly into the System on Chip (SoC).

 Lag occurs when the NPU hits its thermal limit and offloads the heavy AI workload back to your CPU.
-Narrow data buses or a lack of unified memory can also choke the data pipeline, causing stuttering.
+Narrow data buses or a lack of unified memory can also choke the data pipeline, causing severe system stuttering.

 On Windows devices, you can open the Task Manager and navigate to the "Performance" tab.
 If your system features recognized built-in neural processing units, an "NPU" graph will be displayed alongside your CPU, Memory, and GPU monitors.